No Water, Now What? 27 Tips to Prepare for a Water Outage

 Food Safe Containers

-Store water in a food-safe container.
+Store water in a food-safe container during a water outage.
 Water doesn’t have an expiration date, but it can become unsafe to drink if it’s not stored properly.
 For long-term storage of large quantities of water, food-grade plastic is the gold standard.
 In a last-minute stock-up for shortterm storage, the gold standard changes to anything that’s clean.
 In this case, use a method of purification if there’s any suspicion that your water may be unsafe to drink.